 Stories also help lower the audience’s guard.

 While pitching them your idea often get people to look for cracks in the idea, a story will get them engaged and think for themselves.

 The authors say this is not a checklist that will guarantee your idea will stick, but it will help.

 To make an idea stick, it must make the audience:

 - Be able to act on it (story)

 Real Life Applications

 Give your team -or yourself- a clear and brief top line goal that will serve to filter all ideas very quickly.
-In the fog of war a plan is too complex, but a commander intend sticks.
+In the fog of war, a plan is too complex, but a commander intends sticks.

 Appeal to Emotions, not Logic